StephanieLarocque/python_tutorial/README.md

 # Python Tutorial

-This tutorial was intended for a 5-days intensive programming tutorial in Python, in collaboration with MISE foundation.
-The theory lectures were primarily visual support, and thus are not exhaustive.
+This tutorial was designed for a 5-days intensive programming tutorial in Python, in collaboration with MISE foundation.

 Collaborators :
 - Simon Guiroy